DDOLIB-CETIC-UCL/DDOLib/README.md

     mvn test
     ```

-## Known bugs

-There is a bug with the A* and the Best First Search solver when using the default fast upper bound.
-We are working on it.
-The tests failing because this bug are disabled.

 ## Acknowledgments

 This project is funded by the Walloon Region (Belgium) as part of the Win4Collective project Convention 2410118.